What to do next

 - Apply for campus housing as soon as possible after confirming your admission.
 The sooner you apply for housing, the better your chances of getting your choice of residence.
 The housing deposit is $400 plus a $150 security deposit.
 Note: While freshmen are required to live on campus, transfer students may choose to live in campus housing or off-campus.

 - Take the online math placement exam before attending orientation.
-Get started on this step early so you can take advantage of the 6-week online review and retests to improve your score.
+Get started on this step early so you can take advantage of the 6-week online review.

 - Take the writing placement exam.
 The exam can be taken online at any time, or as a pencil-and-paper test at your Alive! orientation session.